 7) The UE executes a second measurement of the dedicated CSI-RS signal indicated in the CHO Command, and get measured signal 2.

 8) Based on the signal 2 and measurement condition, the UE decides whether or not to continue the HO.
 If the signal 2 meets the threshold, that means the real reference signal power of the target cell is strong enough, the UE sends the HO confirm to the target cell, no latency is added.
-Otherwise, the signal 1 may be false gNB C's signal, and the UE will not trigger handover.
+Otherwise, the signal 1 may be’false gNB C's signal, and the UE will not trigger handover.
 Thus, the UE will not connect to the false base station.

 6.18.2.3 On Demand Feature